My Story infection episodes, but they were sporadic.

 Collaboration with Professionals

-I returned to the gynaecologist on February 3rd for the heartburn and to make sure that everything was fine vaginally from Ureaplasma.
+I returned to the STD gynaecologist on February 3rd for the heartburn and to make an exam to be sure that everything was fine vaginally from Ureaplasma.
 He told me that there was nothing vaginally and prescribed the same therapy as the previous time: Ciproxin again for 5 days, Vagilen ovules and Clogin lavender.
 Not satisfied, I decided not to follow his therapy.

 On February 4th, I go back to the urologist, who reassures me, tells me to continue with mannose and lactobacilli and prescribes Ciproxin 1000 modified release.
 At my request, he orders a sperm culture and a urinalysis for my partner, but both are negative.
 He told me the problem was unlikely to depend on the partner, but he prescribed them to me to dispel any doubts.
 He advised me to take Levoxacin 500 in the 2 days following intercourse, at least until the problem was resolved.
 Of course, I refused to take the STD antibiotic for just two days.